DmitryMyadzelets/epicx/journal.md

 <img src="img/2024-05-30 - PE-16 2.1 with a CPU cooler and polyethilen foam.png">

 ### Experiment - T min -29.3&deg;C in vacuum, T hot recorded
 Added the second K-type thermocouple in the vacuum camera.
-The temperature of the hot side of the PE-16 is [recorded now](<logs/2024-05-31 154000.tsv>).
+The temperature of the hot side of the PE-16 is [recorded now](<logs/2024-05-31 154000.tsv>).The min T cold -29.3&deg;C, max T diff 79.8&deg;C, max T hot 57&deg;C.

 <img src="img/2024-05-31 - PE16 in vacuum.png">